If there’s one thing I’ve learned from my online experience over the past few years, it’s this:

-If your calendar is currently full, you may not be able to just wipe it all clean, but there’s still a way to fit a bit of creativity in: Pocket Time.
+If your calendar is currently full, you may not be able to just wipe it all clean, but there’s still a way to fit a bit of creativity in.

 For years (and I do mean years) I put my creative side on hold.
 I was busy with babies and running a home, and there didn’t seem to be much time for what seemed to be “frivolous” pursuits.
 Oh, how I regret that!

-Looking back, there were sporadic occasions when I had the opportunity to work with my hands on something I loved, and I remember how much those moments recharged me and gave me the energy and enthusiasm to press on.
-I wish I had understood the power of pocket time back then.We all have pocket time.
+Looking back, there were sporadic occasions when I had the opportunity to work with my hands on something I loved, and I remember how much those moments recharged and gave me the energy and enthusiasm to press on.
+I wish I had understood the power of Pocket Time back then.We all have pocket time.
 It may just take a little practice to recognize it.
 Click To Tweet

 How to Find Your Pocket Time